-• • formation during your internship with ust review and sign this Confidentiality • • • shared with you or available include, but is not limited to, vendors', and/or residents' per personally identifiable medicamethods, plans, documents, days and the shared statements are shared to be a shared statement of the shared statement of th to you during your the following: tradersonal information (i al, family, financial, ata, drawings, manual, formulas, processes n not generally known or available our internship with Fulton County Confide secrets, proprietary information, Fult including, without limitation, actions, or social, behavioral, or other personal cals, notebooks, reports, models, personal, software, information systems, contracting materials. ential information may on County employees', missions, statements, or or private information), all files, payroll records, understand the above definition and after your enrollment in the on of "confidential in the internship, exploit the without the prior v anty's internship program, you agree to formation."
-You agree that you will not a, use, communicate or disclose confide written consent of Fulton County unless at any time, both during ntial information to any Nothing contained in this Corelationship between you and ment shall be deemed to constitute or create an employment Student Intern Date [NAME & TITLE], for Fulton Coun ty Date
+[NAME OF INTE RN] must review and sign this Confidentiality Agree ment. shared with you or avainclude, but is not limit vendors', and/or reside personally identifiable methods, plans, docum ted to, the following ted to, the following test to, the following test to, the following medical, family, find tents, data, drawings, entions, formulas, pro- ormation not generally known or available outside to g your internship with Fulton County Confidential g: trade secrets, proprietary information, Fulton Co ation (including, without limitation, actions, omission nancial, social, behavioral, or other personal or prival manuals, notebooks, reports, models, personnel filestocesses, software, information systems, contracts, negotal training materials. information may unty employees', ns, statements, or rate information), s, payroll records, understand the above de and after your enrollme efinition of "confider nt in the internship, entity without the on County's internship program, you agree that you ntial information."
+You agree that you will not at any exploit, use, communicate or disclose confidential in prior written consent of Fulton County unless requ time, both during nformation to any Nothing contained in relationship between yo Agreement shall be deemed to constitute or create y. e an employment Student Intern Date [NAME & TITLE], for Fulton County Date